nnaranjo1326/code-demo-java/README.md

   - Each static method encapsulates only one operation
   - Each method checks the provided stack to ensure an appropriate length and will throw an exception if the check fails.

 There are many philosophies for how to write software but I favor adaptability and relevance.
 My primary focus is how am I meeting the requirements of the application and how easily can I adapt this.
 Be it either adding new functionality or allowing for consumption by many different applications, I like to keep the future in view.
+It goes without saying that robustness of the application is always a high priority as well.

 The way I laid out the command processor with a switch statement and the static methods means that to add a new command all you need to do is code a static method that takes in a stack and add two lines to the switch statement.
 Adding a new command alias is only a one line change, as simple as can be.